 How To Make Sweet Potato Pie

 unbaked pie crust

 large sweet potatoes (about 2 pounds total)

-1/2 cup packed light brown sugar
+packed light brown sugar

-1 tablespoon vanilla extract
+- 1 tablespoon

-2 teaspoons ground cinnamon
+- 2 teaspoons

 - 1 teaspoon

-1/4 teaspoon ground nutmeg
+- 1/4 teaspoon

-1/4 teaspoon
+- 1/4 teaspoon

-1 (12-ounce) can evaporated milk (1 3/4 cups)
+evaporated milk (1 3/4 cups)

 Measuring cups and spoons

-10-inch tart pan
+(10-inch) round tart pan

-- Prepare the pie crust: Roll out the pie crust into an 11-inch round.
+Prepare the pie crust.
+Roll out the pie crust into an 11-inch round.
 Transfer it to a deep, 10-inch round tart pan and use it to line the bottom and sides of the pan, pressing the dough into the sides as needed.
 Refrigerate while the sweet potatoes bake and while preparing the filling, at least 30 minutes.

-- Cool the sweet potatoes and scoop out their flesh: Cool the potatoes for about 30 minutes, or until you can comfortably handle them.
+Cool the sweet potatoes and scoop out their flesh.
+Cool the potatoes for about 30 minutes, or until you can comfortably handle them.
 Cut the sweet potatoes in half lengthwise and scoop the flesh out into a food processor fitted with the blade attachment.
 (Alternatively, store the sweet potato flesh in the refrigerator for up to 1 week before proceeding.)

-- Purée the sweet potatoes: Process the sweet potatoes until very smooth.
+Purée the sweet potatoes.
+Process the sweet potatoes until very smooth.

-- Make the filling: Add the brown sugar, vanilla, cinnamon, ginger, nutmeg, salt, eggs, and evaporated milk to the food processor and pulse to combine.
+Make the filling.
+Add the brown sugar, vanilla, cinnamon, ginger, nutmeg, salt, eggs, and evaporated milk to the food processor and pulse to combine.

-- Fill the crust: Place the tart pan on a parchment-lined baking sheet.
+Fill the crust.
+Place the tart pan on a parchment-lined baking sheet.
 Pour the filling into the crust.
 The filling should come almost to the top of the crust, but be carefully not to overfill.
 You may have a 1/4 to 1/2 cup of extra filling, which you can bake alongside the pie in an oven-safe ramekin, if desired.

-Bake until the center is just set: Bake until the top appears dry (it may puff and crack slightly around the edges) and the center jiggles, but doesn't wiggle, when nudged, about 45 minutes.
+Bake until the center is just set.
+Bake until the top appears dry (it may puff and crack slightly around the edges) and the center jiggles, but doesn't wiggle, when nudged, about 45 minutes.

-- Cool: Cool the pie completely before serving — it will continue to set as it cools.
+Cool.
+Cool the pie completely before serving — it will continue to set as it cools.